benhowell/pgnotifier/README.md

 * `fn` callback function, as `callable` (i.e. function or method).
 * `autorun` restart listener thread (if needed), as `bool`.
 Defaults to `True`.

+> [!NOTE]
+> A new channel, if added with this subscriber, *can only* be monitored by disposing and recreating the database connection and listener thread (as the notifier blocks).
+This mechanism happens automatically when `autorun=True`.
+Otherwise, if `autorun=False`, the new channel and subscriber *will not* be monitored until a call to `stop()` and `run()`, or `restart()` is made.
+It's advisable to allow pgnotifier take care of listener thread management *unless there is a very good reason* to manage it manually.

 When a notification is received on a channel, callbacks subscribed to that channel will be executed.